Gunnika/Visual-Question-Answering/README.md

 # Visual-Question-Answering

-## Integrated model:
+## Working:
+Main file: Integrated model.ipynb

 Requires annotations file from: https://s3.amazonaws.com/cvmlp/vqa/mscoco/vqa/v2_Annotations_Train_mscoco.zip

-Other files are contained in Files folder of repo.
+and

-## Bert.pkl
+Bert.pkl from :
 https://drive.google.com/file/d/1rStLsUbgAC1uU7Mai5X_-c0qJPxnJk63/view?usp=sharing

+both of these files need to be placed in the Files folder.

 ## Dataset we are using: